Cardinal characteristics and countable Borel equivalence relations: Borel boundedness and the union problem

-All that is left now is to make sure that the union exhausts $E$.
-For this we need precisely the following condition on $\psi$: for all $(x,y)\in E$, there exists $n\in\omega$ such that for every $k\geq n$, $\psi(k)\geq\chi_E(x,y)(k)$.
-In other words, we simply need Naturally we cannot ask $\psi$ to dominate an entire family of functions of size continuum; therefore, we should allow $\psi$ to depend on the equivalence class, so that each $\psi([x]_E)$ only has to dominate countably many functions at a time.
+Since we cannot expect a single $\psi$ to eventually dominate continuum many functions, we should allow $\psi=\psi([x]_E)$ to depend on the equivalence classes.
 Since we want the $F_k$ to be Borel, this dependence will have to be Borel as well.
-Thus we require a Borel, $E$-invariant function $\psi\from X\into\omega^\omega$ such that for each $(x,y)\in E$,
+Thus we require a Borel, $E$-invariant function $\psi\colon X\to\omega^\omega$ such that for each $(x,y)\in E$,

-If we define $\phi_0\from X\into\omega^\omega$ by
+If we define $\phi_0\colon X\to\omega^\omega$ by

 then clearly $\chi_E(x,y)\leq^*\phi_0(x)$ for all $x\in X$, and so it will suffice to ask that for each $x\in X$,